jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 if they are not already present.

 Each authenticator may have different ways of determining whether a user is an administrator.
-By default JupyterHub uses the PAMAuthenticator which provides the `admin_groups` option and can set administrator status based on a user group.
-For example we can let any user in the `wheel` group be admin:
+By default, JupyterHub uses the PAMAuthenticator which provides the `admin_groups` option and can set administrator status based on a user group.
+For example, we can let any user in the `wheel` group be an admin:

 ```python
 c.PAMAuthenticator.admin_groups = {'wheel'}